 Ali, N., 2010.
 Internal marketing: an exploratory study of the implementation of internal marketing in small insurance brokers in the UK.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: